 | Business trip | Email, video calls, hotspot | 10 GB or more |

-My advice: aim a little high.
-The map, the translator, and uploading a few stories consume more than you think.
-Remember that all PuraSim plans include hotspot, so you can share the connection.
-If you want to refine your calculation, read our guide on how much data you need for traveling.
+My advice: err on the side of caution.
+Maps, the translator, and uploading a story consume more than you think.
+Remember that all PuraSim plans include a hotspot, so you can share your connection.
+If you want to refine the calculation, read our guide on how to save data on your eSIM while traveling.

-How to activate your eSIM with the QR code step-by-step
+How to activate your eSIM with the QR step by step

 The great advantage of the eSIM is how quick it is to get started.
-There's no card to wait for in the mail or a clip to open the phone's tray: everything is digital and instant.
-Here are the steps to activate your PuraSim plan.
+There's no card to wait for in the mail or clip to open the phone tray: everything is digital and instant.
+These are the steps to activate your PuraSim plan.

-- Purchase your UK plan from PuraSim and you'll receive a QR code by email in seconds.
+- Purchase your UK plan on PuraSim and you will receive a QR code by email in seconds.

 - Connect to your home Wi-Fi before traveling, calmly and with a good connection.